kossiitkgp/KWoC-Frontend/CONTRIBUTING.md

 - Each contribution begins with an issue in this repo.
   - Create the issue as necessary.
   - If you lack the technical knowhow, refer to [Learning Guide](learn.md) or ask for help to anyone.
+- Comment under the issue and wait for it to be assigned to you.
 - Create a Branch and Commit your changes.
   - Name the branch carefully.
 For example `feature-card-component`, `bugfix-overlay`.
 Do not use generic names such as `develop`, `work`, your username etc.
   - Name the commits meaningfully.
 For help read [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).